Xibrin/eventful-group-8/README.md

 When searching, we have also implemented two options for users to get events.
 The schedule button allows for users to receive a scheudle of events, while the events button lists out general events the user can attend to.

+Sentence case for the City parameter means that the city needs to begin with a capitalized letter and the rest lowercase.
+For example, "Baltimore" is considered sentence case.

 ## Roadmap
 * We have accomplished our goal of redefining the login page to save user preferences, which allows us to extract information about the